-Jessica Jones is the Director of Family Ministry at Grace Anglican Church, as well as an adjunct professor of Liturgy and Worship at Gordon-Conwell Theological Seminary in Jacksonville, FL.
-She holds a Doctor of Worship Studies degree from The Robert E. Webber Institute for Worship Studies, a master's degree in Educational Leadership and a bachelor's degree in Music Education, both from Florida State University.
+Jessica Jones is the Director of Christian Formation at Grace Anglican Church, as well as an adjunct professor of Liturgy and Worship at Gordon-Conwell Theological Seminary in Jacksonville, FL.
+She is an ordained deacon in the Anglican Church, and holds a Doctor of Worship Studies degree from The Robert E. Webber Institute for Worship Studies, a master's degree in Educational Leadership and a bachelor's degree in Music Education, both from Florida State University.
 Jessica has served as a choral educator and adjudicator for over fifteen years in addition to serving as a worship leader in the Anglican Church.
-She leads women's ministry events and is currently serving as the Editor-in-Chief of, and contributor to, the Communique for the Gulf Atlantic Diocese in the Anglican Church in North America.
-Jessica is grateful to partner her educational and writing experience with her background in worship and liturgy to mentor students as they complete the thesis process at IWS.
-Jessica lives in Jacksonville with her husband and two children.
+She leads women's ministry events and is currently serving as the Editor-in-Chief of, and contributor to, the Communiqué for the Gulf Atlantic Diocese in the Anglican Church in North America.
+Jessica is grateful to pair her educational and writing experience with her background in worship and liturgy to mentor students as they complete the thesis process at IWS.
+Jessica lives in St. Augustine, FL with her husband and two children.
 DWS Faculty